jwizard-bot/jwizard-tools/README.md

 ## License

-This project is licensed under the AGPL-3.0 License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.